NebeyouMusie/Langraph/README.md

 # Langraph
- -  In this repo is an introduction to Langraph.[LangGraph](https://langchain-ai.github.io/langgraph/) is a library for building stateful, multi-actor applications with LLMs, used to create agent and multi-agent workflows.
+ -  In this repo is an introduction to Langraph.
+[LangGraph](https://langchain-ai.github.io/langgraph/) is a library for building stateful, multi-actor applications with LLMs, used to create agent and multi-agent workflows.

 ## Description
  - One of the central concepts of LangGraph is state.
 Each graph execution creates a state that is passed between nodes in the graph as they execute, and each node updates this internal state with its return value after it executes.
 The way that the graph updates its internal state is defined by either the type of graph chosen or a custom function.